Scouting Heritage Society

 “The past is our heritage, the present our opportunity, the future our hope.”

 In an effort to encourage support for the endowment trust fund, the Pacific Skyline Council has established the Scouting Heritage Society.
 Its objective is to encourage men and women who believe in Scouting to invest in its future.
 These individuals will be acknowledged as lifetime members of the Scouting Heritage Society.
-Their names will be posted to the Council’s “Endowing Scouting’s Next 100 Years” online list of endowment donors.
+Their names will be posted to the Council’s upcoming “Endowing Scouting’s Next 100 Year” online list of endowment donors.

 Meeting the Challenge